danhammer/rec-engine/README.md

 the output.

-The [test namespace] contains a simulated Hylo network, with three users and seven ideas.
+The [test namespace] contains a simulated Hylo network, with three users and seven products.
 The clojure representation is a vector of tuples representing edges:

 ```clojure